LirimM/AI-Assignments/README.md

 This assignment was completed as part of the "Artificial Intelligence" course in the Computer Engineering Master's Program (23/24) at the University of Prishtina.
 Adrian Ymeri (Supervisor and Teaching Assistant) provided guidance and support throughout the project.
 You can find Adrian Ymeri's GitHub profile [here](https://github.com/adrianymeri).

-For any questions you might have, feel free contact us or the supervisor.

 ---